Automotive industry by country: United Kingdom

-Vauxhall has been part of American carmaking giant General Motors since 1925, by which time it had switched car production from its original London plant to a new factory in Luton.
-A second factory was opened at Ellesmere Port, Cheshire, in 1962.
-During the 1970s, Vauxhall's model range was brought into line with the model lines of GM's German division Opel, with the two brands sharing basic designs, although they normally had separate model names until the 1990s.
+Vauxhall originally produced cars at a London plant before moving to Luton, while under General Motors.
+A second factory opened at Ellesmere Port, Cheshire, in 1962.
+During the 1970s, Vauxhall's model range was brought into line with the model lines of Opel, with the two brands sharing basic designs, although they normally had separate model names until the 1990s.
 The Opel brand was discontinued in Britain at the end of the 1980s, and the Vauxhall brand largely confined to Britain.
-Passenger car production at the historic Luton plant was ended in 2004, although the site remains active for production of commercial vehicles.
+Passenger car production at the Luton plant ended in 2004, the site remains active for commercial vehicle production.

-Nissan made history in 1986 by becoming the first Japanese carmaker to produce cars in Britain, opening a new factory near Sunderland.
-Toyota opened a new factory near Derby in 1992, around the same time that Honda began producing cars at a new plant near Swindon.
+Nissan started to produce cars in Britain, in 1986 and as the first Japanese car-marker, opening a new factory on Wearside.
+Toyota opened a factory near Derby in 1992 and a Welsh plant on Deeside in 1993.
+Around the same time that Honda began producing cars at its (now defunct) Swindon plant.

 In 2008, the UK automotive manufacturing sector had a turnover of £52.5 billion, generated £26.6 billion of exports and produced around 1.45 million passenger vehicles and 203,000 commercial vehicles.
 In that year around 180,000 people were directly employed in automotive manufacturing in the UK, with a further 640,000 people employed in automotive supply, retail and servicing.
 The UK is a major centre for engine manufacturing and in 2008 around 3.16 million engines were produced in the country.
 The UK has a significant presence in auto racing and the UK motorsport industry currently employs around 38,500 people, comprises around 4,500 companies and has an annual turnover of around £6 billion.

 The origins of the UK automotive industry date back to the final years of the 19th century.
 By the 1950s the UK was the second-largest manufacturer of cars in the world (after the United States) and the largest exporter.
 However, in subsequent decades the industry experienced considerably lower growth than competitor nations such as France, Germany and Japan and by 2008 the UK was the 12th-largest producer of cars measured by volume.
 Since the late 1980s many British car marques have become owned by foreign companies including BMW, SAIC, TATA and Volkswagen Group.
 Rights to many currently dormant brands, including Austin, Riley, Rover and Triumph, are also owned by foreign companies.